imagej/imagej-server/README.md

 ## Notes and memo

+- DefaultObjectService effectively prevents garbage collection of all objects produced during the lifetime of this imagej-server instance, which could lead to serious memory issues.
+The timestamped object ID could be used to determine if an object should "expire" on a regular basis or when memory runs low.
 - Ops that need to be initialized are not working when run as module.
 See the HACK in `ModulesResource`
 - The converters from `Number` to `NumericType` could be refined and considered moving to other projects such as SciJava.
 - Do we have better ways to do the I/O? such that no file is needed to store to the disk?